informaticsrepo/omop-analysis/README.md

 first tab has input data
 subsequent tabs are pivot views of the input data

-In designing our purpose specific [[logical]] model, we use the term entity for high level constructs.
+In designing our purpose-specific [logical] model, we use the term entity for high level constructs.
 In OMOP, the counterpart of entity would be table.

 # Counts